MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 Default: None.

 GraphQL’s ability to handle nested queries based on relationship definitions is an incredible feature, enabling users to fetch complex, related data in a single query.
 However, as users continue to add nested queries, the complexity of the query increases, which can eventually compromise the performance and reliability of both the database and the API endpoint.
-To manage this, the `runtime/graphql/depth-limit` property sets the maximum allowed depth of a GraphQL query (and mutation).
+To manage this situation, the `runtime/graphql/depth-limit` property sets the maximum allowed depth of a GraphQL query (and mutation).
 This property allows developers to strike a balance, enabling users to enjoy the benefits of nested queries while placing limits to prevent scenarios that could jeopardize the performance and quality of the system.

 #### Examples